Diary Of A Busker Day 276 Thursday August 30th 2012 Winchester High Street 1. Opposite Oxfam, Time: 4:13-5:21pm, 2. Opposite Bellis, Time: 5:30-6:45pm

-Guy and his tweedle-dee folk ensemble (three of them today) are at The Buttercross, young Sam’s at The Crossroads, so I’m down in front of C & H Fabrics…and the totally inapropriate, out-of-season Xmas window display is gone – they’ve put something else there.
+Guy and three of his folk ensemble are at The Buttercross, young Sam’s at The Crossroads, so I’m down in front of C & H and the totally inappropriate, out-of-season Xmas window display is gone; they’ve put something else there.
 Maybe some people went in the shop and said something.

 The other day, a man pushing a disabled boy stopped in front of me and they were there for quite awhile, before the man put a coin in the bucket and they left and I remember thinking, ‘I should have given him a CD, the poor kid.
 He might have liked it.’
 But I didn’t.
 Today, another person pushing a disabled child – a girl, stops and this time I make sure to remember and that’s my good deed for the day.